gabemontero/model-catalog-bridge/README.md

 4. `NAMESPACE` - the name of the namespace you create for deploying AI models from ODH
 5. `STORAGE_URL` - for now, just use `http://localhost:7070`; this will be updated when we can run this container in OCP as part of the RHDH plugin running in RHDH
 6. `NORMALIZER_FORMAT` - can either be `JsonArrayFormat` for our new format from the `schema` folder, or the legacy `CatalogInfoYamlFormat`; if not set defaults to `CatalogInfoYamlFormat` until RHDHPAI-611 and RHDHPAI-612 are completed.
+7. `POLLING_INTERVAL` - using Golang time format, (i.e. `2m` for 2 minutes, which is the default), you can adjust how often the RHOAI Model Registry REST endpoint is polled for updates.

 ### storage-rest